 thousands of clients get their lives back on track, including those who were accused of driving

 while under the influence.

 A DUI conviction may result in a wide range of penalties, such as probation,

 fines, licenses suspensions/revocations, and even jail time.
 Our Orlando

-criminal defense attorneys are here to help you avoid, reduce or minimize the potential penalties
+DUI attorneys are here to help you avoid, reduce or minimize the potential

 You can find a summary of Florida DUI penalties listed below: